theappbusiness/android-proxy-toggle/README.md

 ### Architecture

-Due to the simplicity of the app, the project has a single `app` module and the different features can be found under the `feature` package.
+The project has a small `app` module and the different features (manager screen, widget, tile) each have their own module.
+Things used by several modules are included in `core` module.
+Finally, there's a `test-utils` module for things shared by many modules' test source-trees.

 The app follows MVVM Clean Architecture principles.